John R. Ingram (businessman)

-John R. Ingram (born 1961/1962) is an American heir, businessman and philanthropist.
+John Rivers Ingram (born 1961/1962) is an American heir, businessman and philanthropist.
 He is the chairman of the Ingram Content Group, Lightning Source and Ingram Industries.
 He is the owner of Nashville SC.

 Early life

 John Ingram's father is E. Bronson Ingram II, the billionaire founder of Ingram Industries.
 His mother is Martha Rivers Ingram and his brothers are Orrin H. Ingram II and David Bronson Ingram.

 His paternal, fifth-generation grandfather, David Ingram, was an immigrant from Leeds, England.
 His paternal great-great-grandfather, Orrin Henry Ingram, was a lumber baron in Eau Claire, Wisconsin, and an early investor in Friedrich Weyerhäuser's timber interests, later known as the Weyerhaeuser corporation.

 Ingram received a bachelor's degree in English from Princeton University in 1984, and an MBA from the Owen Graduate School of Management at Vanderbilt University in 1986.

 Career

 Ingram Industries

 Ingram joined the family business, Ingram Industries, in 1986.
 He worked for Ingram Micro, in Santa Ana, California, then in Belgium, during the 1990s.
 He was vice-chairman of Ingram Industries, from 1999 to 2008, is now chairman.
 He also is CEO and chairman of the Ingram Content Group.
 He has been a member of the board of directors of Ingram Micro since 1996, and sits on the advisory board of FCA Venture Partners.